mobify/workshop--mobile-assets/README.md

     },
 ```

-We are calling ResizeImages.resize, and sending it the image we want resized, along with an options hash.
+We are calling `ResizeImages.resize()`, and sending it the image we want resized, along with an options hash.
+This is a destructive method, meaning that it actually changes the first variable passed to it, so we can then return the changed `$hero` variable.

 ### Take a Look